rust-skia/depot_tools/recipes/README.recipes.md

     Use test_api.output_json to generate test data.
   * enforce_fetch: Enforce a new fetch to refresh the git cache, even if the solution revision passed in already exists in the current git cache.
-  * accept_buildbucket_input: should get the patchset from buildbucket.build.input.gerrit_changes.
-If True, the input size is asserted to be one, because bot_update module ONLY supports one CL.
-    Users may specify a CL via tryserver.set_change() and explicitly set this flag False.
+  * accept_input_gerrit_changes: if True, get the patchset from self.m.buildbucket.build.input.gerrit_changes, with an assertion that the size of self.m.buildbucket.build.input.gerrit_changes is one, because bot_update module ONLY supports one change.
+Users may specify a change via tryserver.set_change() and explicitly set this flag False.

 &mdash; **def [get\_project\_revision\_properties](/recipes/recipe_modules/bot_update/api.py#506)(self, project_name, gclient_config=None):**